Owen-Dechow/cow_progress/docs/UpdatingTraits.md

 6. Disable old traitsets

-    If there are any old traitsets that classes should not use dissable them in the `base/traitinfo/traitsets.py` file.
+    If there are any old traitsets that classes should not use dissable them in the `base/traitinfo/traitsets.py` file within the `register` list.